Subcortical laminar heterotopia

 Mirtazapine is known to promote GABA release.
 It was effective in restoring somatosensory cortex thickness by fully rescuing pyramidal neurons dendritic arborization and spine density.
 It also normalized heart rate, breath rate, and anxiety levels and eliminated the hopping behavior observed in MECP2-null mice.
 Mirtazapine can represent a new potential pharmacological treatment (21).

 Cholinergic drugs.
 Choline, a dietary micronutrient found in most foods, has been shown to be important for brain development and function.
 However, the exact effects and mechanisms are still unknown.
 One study found that 13 mg/day (1.7 times the required daily intake) of postnatal choline treatment to Mecp2-conditional knockout mice rescued not only deficits in motor coordination, but also their anxiety-like behavior and reduced social preference.
-Cortical neurons in the brains of Mecp2-conditional knockout mice supplemented with choline showed enhanced neuronal morphology and increased density of dendritic spines, suggesting a role of choline in modulating neuronal plasticity, possibly leading to behavioral changes, and hence, a potential for using choline to treat Rett syndrome (35).
+Cortical neurons in the brains of Mecp2-conditional knockout mice supplemented with choline showed enhanced neuronal morphology and increased density of dendritic spines, suggesting a role of choline in modulating neuronal plasticity, possibly leading to behavioral changes, and hence, a potential for using choline to treat Rett syndrome (36).
+In a study with MECP2 knockout mice, it was observed that the M1 muscarinic acetylcholine receptor subtype was linearly related to MECP2 expression.
+M1 was diminished in contexts where MECP2 was also significantly decreased.
+M1 potentiation with the positive allosteric modulator VU0453595 (VU595) rescued social preference, spatial memory, and associative memory deficits, as well as decreased apneas in mice (227).Therefore, M1 positive allosteric modulators could be a new class of Rett therapeutics.

 Antiseizure medications.
 Phytocannabinoid cannabidivarin (CBDV) is a nonpsychoactive compound found to be an effective treatment for seizures.
 Fourteen days of CBDV treatment rescued behavioral impairments and brain alterations in MECP2 mice.
-This study reported that the increased G protein-coupled receptor levels in Rett syndrome can be upregulated by CBDV, which could be a novel therapeutic target in future (250).
+This study reported that the increased G protein-coupled receptor levels in Rett syndrome can be upregulated by CBDV, which could be a novel therapeutic target in future (256).
+A phase 1 clinical trial demonstrated that a dose of 10 mg/kg/day of CBDV is safe and well tolerated in a pediatric Rett syndrome cohort and suggests improved seizure control (122).

 Endocrine.
 Ghrelin is a hormone produced by enteroendocrine cells of the gastrointestinal tract.
-Ghrelin administration was studied in a small cohort of 4 Rett syndrome patients with severe dystonia and tremor.
-On multiple different scoring scales, 50% of patients had marked improvement of their dystonia and head tremors (268).
+Ghrelin administration was studied in a small cohort of four Rett syndrome patients with severe dystonia and tremor.
+On multiple different scoring scales, 50% of patients had marked improvement of their dystonia and head tremors (275).

 Neuromodulation.
-Transcranial direct stimulation (tDCS) has been studied in 3 girls with Rett syndrome who had chronic language impairments (66).
+Transcranial direct stimulation (tDCS) has been studied in three girls with Rett syndrome who had chronic language impairments (68).
 Coupled with behavioral training, tDCS-treated girls were seen to have improved language abilities, motor coordination, and neurophysiological parameters, suggesting that tDCS has a role in fostering brain plasticity.

-One study, focusing on the route of administration, showed that the vector had better efficacy when administered via an intracerebrospinal fluid route (221).
-The neonatal intracranial administration of a truncated MECP2 was also shown to partially rescue the Rett phenotype (237), which shows that gene therapy can still be improved and benefit from new discoveries related to MECP2 biology.
-A study by Gadalla and colleagues indicates that gene therapy would also work in the case of certain missense mutations because the therapeutic vector was able to improve the Rett symptoms in a knock-in Rett mouse model (T158M) (76).
-Another therapeutic approach would be to directly correct the missense mutation by gene editing, as was done for a MECP2 duplication with the CRISPR-Cas9 system (263), or by RNA editing using the natural editing capability of the adenosine deaminases acting on RNA (ADAR) to correct G>A mutations (220).
-However, these techniques are still in their infancy, and so far their efficacy has been shown only in vitro.
+One study, focusing on the route of administration, showed that the vector had better efficacy when administered via an intracerebrospinal fluid route (225).
+The neonatal intracranial administration of a truncated MECP2 was also shown to partially rescue the Rett phenotype (243), which shows that gene therapy can still be improved and benefit from new discoveries related to MECP2 biology.
+A study by Gadalla and colleagues indicates that gene therapy would also work in the case of certain missense mutations because the therapeutic vector was able to improve the Rett symptoms in a knock-in Rett mouse model (T158M) (78).
+Another therapeutic approach would be to directly correct the missense mutation by gene editing, as was done for a MECP2 duplication with the CRISPR-Cas9 system (270), or by RNA editing using the natural editing capability of the adenosine deaminases acting on RNA (ADAR) to correct G>A mutations (224).

 As mentioned in the diagnostic workup section, prenatal testing is available for early detection of Rett syndrome.
 It is predominantly done if the family has a child with an MECP2 mutation identified.